What are Closing Entries in Accounting?

 Permanent Account entries show the long-standing financial position of a company.
 It is necessary to transfer the balances to this account because it takes into account the appropriate consideration of assets or liabilities for future utilization, e.g., Let’s suppose ABC Ltd. incurred an expense to buy machinery to be used for manufacturing, it is going to be utilized in the future years and not just in the accounting year in which it was recorded, so it needs to be moved to the balance sheet account from the temporary account.

-So, if the closing entries journal is not posted, then there will be incorrect reporting of financial statements.
-And not having an accurate depiction of change in retained earnings might mislead the investors about the financial position of a company.
+So, if the closing entries journal is not posted, there will be incorrect reporting of financial statements.
+And not having an accurate depiction of change in retained earnings might mislead the investors about a company's financial position.

-Hence there are strong accounting regulations and policies which restrict the public listed companies to abuse certain loopholes while producing their financial reports.
+Hence, strong accounting regulations and policies restrict the public listed companies from abusing certain loopholes while producing their financial reports.
 Apart from the guidelines, there are strict auditing rules to protect and ensure the integrity of the numbers being reported for any accounting period.
 Having an intermediate income summary account proves helpful to the accountant here as it provides a trail of accounting closing entries for each financial transaction.

 Recommended Articles

-This article has been a guide to what is Closing Entries in Accounting.
+This article has been a guide to what Closing Entries in Accounting are.
 Here we discussed types of Closing Entries Journal along with practical examples.
 You can learn more about accounting with the following articles –